sageworksstudio/StreamBuilder/README.md

-# htmlbuilder
+# StreamBuilder
 Streaming, front-end build environment for automating mundane tasks like minification and uglification.
-It will even refresh your browser for you too.
+It even refreshes your browser for you.

 ##Requirements